Melvin Edwards: 1965–1969: Rising recognition, move to New York, Smokehouse

 Edwards also completed his first major public commission in 1969, the outdoor sculpture Homage to My Father and the Spirit, created for Cornell University's Johnson Museum.
-The sculpture comprises a large vertical stainless-steel disc connected to a triangular panel of steel with a stepped outer edge painted orange, green, blue, and yellow.
+The sculpture comprises a large vertical stainless steel disc connected to a triangular panel of steel with a stepped outer edge painted orange, green, blue, and yellow.
 That same year, he met the French poet Léon-Gontran Damas, a founder of the Négritude intellectual movement, at a party that Cortez hosted for Damas in her apartment.
 Damas became a friend and mentor to the younger artist, often visiting New York, where Edwards would drive him around for his meetings and appointments; Edwards and Cortez also traveled to Washington, D.C., to see Damas and his wife.

 1970s: Whitney exhibition, Rockers, travel to Africa

 Edwards was invited to show his work in the survey exhibition Afro-American Artists at the Museum of Fine Arts, Boston, in early 1970 but declined to participate.
 He said that the curator of the exhibition, Edmund Gaither, had asked him "You'd object to being in a black show?", to which Edwards replied: "No, white artists don't object to being in white shows."
-Bowling was also invited to contribute work for the exhibition and titled his submission, a painting from 1968, as Mel Edwards Decides in reference to Edwards's decision-making process for participating in the show.
+Bowling was also invited to contribute work for the exhibition and titled his submission, a painting from 1968, as Mel Edwards Decides in reference to Edwards's decision-making process in regards to participating in the show or not.